Kouseu/hackintosh-Lenovo-Yoga-C940/README.md

 After nearly a year on and off, 95% of the hackintosh on Lenovo Yoga C940's  was finally realized, and now it can be used as a daily system.

 ## Declaration
 This configuration is completed by many people including me.
-This file shall not be used for commercial use, sold or charged in various forms and the right to pursue legal responsibility is reserved.
+This file shall not be used for commercial use, sold or charged in any form and the right to pursue legal responsibility is reserved.

 ## Installation conditions
 See the hackintosh installation tutorial on the Internet, and I won't go into details here.